DataDog/documentation/content/en/network_monitoring/performance/network_page.md

 {{< img src="network_performance_monitoring/network_page/network_data.png" alt="network data"  style="width:90%;" >}}

 Your network metrics are displayed through the graphs and the associated table.
-All sent and received metrics are displayed from the perspective of the source :
+All sent and received metrics are displayed from the perspective of the source:

 * **Sent metrics**: measure the value of something from the _source_ to the _destination_ from the source's perspective.
 * **Received metrics**: measure the value of something from the _destination_ to the _source_ from the source's perspective.